 - Deadline for applying

 Fulbright Awards offer generous financial support for one year of study in the UK.
 Award funding is intended as a contribution toward the first academic year of tuition fees and general maintenance costs whilst in the UK.
 Grants are paid in installments directly to the grantee.
-Sickness and accident benefits (though typically not needed with access to the NHS), visa guidance and/or sponsorship, and assistance opening a UK bank account are also included.

 Value of Award

 This is intended as a contribution towards general maintenance costs towards the first year in the UK.

 The Fulbright Awards Programme is looking not only for academic excellence, but also: